freefilessync

 Sync your folders with FreeFileSync

-FreeFileSync is a free, open-source tool for synchronizing and backing up files on Windows, macOS, and Linux.
+FreeFileSync is a free and open-source tool for synchronizing and backing up files on Windows, macOS, and Linux.

-When we talk about synchronizing files, we mean the ability to keep two folders “equal” without the need to completely overwrite the content of the folder.
+By file synchronization, we mean the ability to keep two folders “identical”, without the need to completely overwrite the folder’s contents.

-For this purpose, FreeFileSync has different comparison options, from the most basic such as comparing by date or file size, to the most powerful (but slow) comparison by file content.
+To achieve this, FreeFileSync offers different comparison options, from the most basic ones like comparing by file date or size, to the most powerful (but slower) comparison by file content.

-The application is very easy to use and provides a wide variety of options and advanced utilities to adapt synchronization to the needs of our project.
+The application is very easy to use and provides a wide variety of options and advanced utilities to adapt the synchronization to our project’s needs.

-To download FreeFileSync, we should go to the official download page at https://freefilesync.org/download.php and select the appropriate version for our operating system.
-Once the file has been downloaded, we run it to start the installation.
+To download FreeFileSync, we need to go to the official download page at https://freefilesync.org/download.php and select the appropriate version for our operating system.
+Once the file is downloaded, we run it to start the installation.

-In the user interface, we can select the folders or files we want to synchronize, choose a destination folder, and the synchronization options.
+In the user interface, we can select the folders or files we want to sync, choose a destination folder, and the synchronization options.

 FreeFileSync provides several advanced options for synchronization, including the ability to exclude certain files or folders, compare files by date and size, or delete files that do not exist in the source folder.